navajogit/vm_win/README.md

    - Torbrowser
 3. Propose of wallpaper change (not registred windows blocks changing of wallpaper)

-# How to change wallpaper in not registred windows in QEMU VM enviroment or native instalation:
+# How to change wallpaper in unregistred Windows in QEMU VM enviroment or native instalation:

 Run this script command in powershell with administrator privlages: